BrickMMO/hackathon-system/index.markdown

 9. Adjust the [Ideas Page](ideas).
 Add your unused ideas to the Undocumented section.
 Add your chosen idea to the documented section with a link to your PDF.

-> There are additional instrucitons available
+> There are additional instructions available
 > [https://docs.google.com/presentation/d/1Rq66r29iYRz-L_WGnZMtDgs98yHZ5PtIB3mdHTTChIg](https://docs.google.com/presentation/d/1Rq66r29iYRz-L_WGnZMtDgs98yHZ5PtIB3mdHTTChIg)

 ## Submitting this Task